This is going to be a whirlwind of topics.

 A particularly relevant example is 'gun free zones' which statistically, encourage mass shootings or workplace violence, but there are other environments that are non-permissive as well.
 Often times these areas are shopping malls or parks, in which carry of weapon itself would have no negative impact.
 Some factors that create a non-permissive environment or NPE:

-- Checkpoints that restrict entry
+- -Checkpoints that restrict entry

-- Detention centers such as jails, prisons, or illegal captivity
+- -Detention centers such as jails, prisons, or illegal captivity

-- Invasions into privacy, such as metal detectors or x-ray imaging machines that search your person
+- -Invasions into privacy, such as metal detectors or x-ray imaging machines that search your person

-- Signs or statutes that give notice that you have to observe rules that may exclude your rights
+- -Signs or statutes that give notice that you have to observe rules that may exclude your rights

-- Communities or areas that would be hostile to your presence based on your affiliation, religion, ethnicity, nationality, or lifestyle.
+- -Communities or areas that would be hostile to your presence based on your affiliation, religion, ethnicity, nationality, or lifestyle.

-The Balkans were an non-permissive environment.
+The Balkans were a non-permissive environment.
 The aftermath of Hurricane Katrina, Irene, or superstorm Sandy were non-permissive environments.
 Airports, schools, and Government buildings are non-permissive environments.
 There are neighborhoods in the U.S. that are non-permissive on a daily basis.